top of page

 A Typology of Traffic Gardens: Understanding Variations

-There is no single 'typical' traffic garden; instead, there are many variations in their creation, layout, and appearance.
-The design of traffic gardens varies based on the types of users, skills being taught, available space, set up needs and budget resources.
-Currently in the United States, most traffic gardens being installed are of the 'traffic garden court' variety, although historically, many were of the 'traffic garden park' type.
-Despite differences in design and implementation, all aim to create a safe environment for new learners to walk, roll, and ride.
-The innate design flexibility of traffic gardens results in many unique and creative installations, some with murals and art, and many fostering community involvement.
+There is no single 'typical' traffic garden; instead, there are many variations in the creation, layout, and appearance of these small sets of streets.
+The specific design of traffic gardens varies based on the types of users, skills being taught, available space, set up needs and budget resources.
+Currently in the United States, most traffic gardens being installed are of the surface-painted variety, although historically, many involved constructing actual miniature asphalt streets.
+Although designs and implementations may vary, they all share a common goal: to create a safe environment for walking, rolling, and riding while evoking the experience of being immersed in a miniature world.

 Viewlands_1_edited.png